DP-REC: Private & Communication-Efficient Federated Learning: for private and efficient communication in FL

 \emph{i.e.}, for the prior we use a Gaussian distribution centered at zero with appropriately chosen $\sigma$ and for the message distribution we opt for a Gaussian with the same standard deviation centered at the model update.
 The form of $q$ is chosen to provide a plug-in solution to potentially resource constrained devices, as well as to readily satisfy the differential privacy constrains discussed in Section \ref{sec:privacy_mechanism}.
 Note that, as opposed to the \fedavg{} client update definition in \eqref{eq:fedavg_client_delta}, here we consider $\bs{\Delta}^{(t)}_s$ to be a random variable and the difference $\bv{w}^{(t)}_s - \bv{w}^{(t)}$ to be the mean of the client-update distribution $q$ over $\bs{\Delta}^{(t)}_s$.

-It is interesting to see how communication efficiency is realized in the FL pipeline.
-The length of the message will be a function of how much ``extra'' information about the local dataset $D_s$ is encoded into $\bv{w}^{(t)}_{s}$, measured via the KL divergence.
-As we will later see, this has a nice interplay with differential privacy: the DP constraints bound the amount of information encoded in each update, resulting in highly compressible messages.
-It is also worthwhile to note that this procedure can be done parameter-wise (\emph{i.e.}, we communicate $\log_2 K$ bits per parameter), layer-wise (\emph{i.e.}, we communicate $\log_2 K$ bits for each layer in the network) or even network-wise (\emph{i.e.}, we only communicate $\log_2 K$ bits).
+Let us now see how communication efficiency is realized in the FL pipeline.
+The length of the message will be a function of how much ``extra'' information about the local dataset $D_s$ is encoded in $\bv{w}^{(t)}_{s}$, measured by KL divergence.
+As we show later, this has a nice interplay with DP: the DP constraints bound the amount of information encoded in each update, resulting in highly compressible messages.
+It is also worth noting that this procedure can be done parameter-wise (\emph{i.e.}, communicate $\log_2 K$ bits per parameter), layer-wise ($\log_2 K$ bits for each layer in the network) or even network-wise ($\log_2 K$ bits in total).
 Any arbitrary intermediate vector size is also possible.
-This is realized by splitting $q^{(t)}_{\bs{\phi}}(\bs{\Delta}^{(t)}_s), p^{(t)}_{\bs{\theta}}(\bs{\Delta}^{(t)}_s)$ into $M$ independent groups (which is straightforward due to our assumption of factorial distributions over the dimensions of the vector) and applying the compression mechanism independently to each group.
+This is done by splitting $\bs{\Delta}^{(t)}_s$ into $M$ independent groups (which is possible due to our assumption of factorial distributions over the dimensions of the vector) and applying compression independently to each group (see also Theorem~\ref{thm:Theorem3}).
 If we have many groups (\textit{e.g.}, when we perform per-parameter compression), we can boost the compression even further by entropy coding the indices with their empirical distribution.